MustiGit/Blender-SimpleRoom/README.md

 # Blender-SimpleRoom
 Learning Blender.
-Simple room filled with few items.
+Made simple room filled with few items.
+Did some quick rendering for screenshots as well, which are also added in this repository.